microsoft/playwright/docs/src/clock.md

 });
 await Page.GotoAsync("http://localhost:3333");

-// Take control over time flow. await Page.Clock.PauseAsync();
+// Pretend that the user closed the laptop lid and opened it again at 10am.
-// Pretend that the user closed the laptop lid and opened it again at 10am. await Page.Clock.FastForwardToAsync(new DateTime(2024, 2, 2, 10, 0, 0));
+// Pause the time once reached that point. await Page.Clock.PauseAtAsync(new DateTime(2024, 2, 2, 10, 0, 0));

 // Assert the page state.
 await Expect(Page.GetByTestId("current-time")).ToHaveText("2/2/2024, 10:00:00 AM");